Montgomery County Premise Liability Lawyers

 - Slippery, wet floors in a store (when there is no warning of slippery conditions)

 - Merchandise left in store aisles

 - Raised cracks in a sidewalk, creating a tripping hazard

 We also bring premises liability cases involving injuries from security and supervision failures, such as assaults in security apartment buildings and injuries caused by bouncers at bars.

-We will fight hard to obtain compensation for clients who have suffered broken ankles and wrists, wrenched backs, and broken hips from serious falls on poorly maintained property.
+Premise liability cases can be complex and require a thorough understanding of the law and a detailed investigation into the circumstances surrounding the incident.
+At Solomon, Berschler, Campbell & Thomas, P.C., our attorneys have the experience and resources to build a strong case on your behalf.
+We will fight hard to obtain compensation for clients who have suffered broken ankles and wrists, wrenched backs, and broken hips from severe falls for a poorly maintained property.